NullVoxPopuli/emberfest-2025/slides/pages/1-intro.md

 <!--

+I go by Preston in real life, but

-This is how you can find me online.
+this is how you can find me online.
 I'm Null Vox Populi everywhere.

 The website at the QR code has a list of links, blukesy, mastadon, twitter, github, etc.